Getting climate, energy & environment news right.

 By not allowing foreign-flagged vessels to move from U.S. port to U.S. port, the Jones Act restricts competition and increases shipping costs.
 Designed to build up a domestic shipbuilding capacity, the Jones Act has complicated supply chain logistics, increased costs for American consumers, and hamstrung disaster relief efforts.
 Critically, the law has failed to achieve its intended purpose of maintaining a robust, world-class shipping industry.

 Additionally, the barriers imposed by the Jones Act make it harder and more expensive to build offshore wind.
 To ship something from shore out to a development site, offshore wind developers must comply with the Jones Act.
 Up until this year, there were no Jones Act-compliant wind turbine installation vessels available, according to the U.S. Coast Guard.
 Dominion Energy recently launched a 471-foot Jones Act-compliant vessel called Charybdis to help finish its Coastal Virginia Offshore Wind Project off the coast of Virginia Beach.
-Building the boat added $2 billion to the overall cost of the project.
+The price tag for Charybdis has continued to balloon as the ship is built, and shipbuilding costs, coupled with regulatory red tape and supply pricing, are a key part of why the estimated cost to build the Coastal Virginia Offshore Wind project is now billions higher than original projections.

 The economy or the climate?
 Why not both?